mike42/blocks/README.md

 Compiling
 --------------
-You will need ncurses to compile this, and doxygen to generate the documentation.
+You will need ncurses and cmake to compile this.
 On Debian:

-        apt-get install libncurses5-dev doxygen
+        apt-get install cmake libncurses5-dev

-And then
+And then:

+        cmake .
-        make && make doc
+        make
-        ./bin/blocks
+        ./blocks

 Controls
 -------------